 Both national and international NGO’s partnered to provide subject matter experts in the specialty coffee industry, mine action victim assistance (VA) and international development.
 Partner organizations included Eastern Congo Initiative (ECI), Higher Grounds Coffee, Synergie Pour La Lutte Antiminex Et Bombes (SYLAM), Foundation Walking Unidos and the Polus Center for Social & Economic Development.
 ECI and SYLAM based in the DRC contacted landmine/UXO survivors; many of them were active coffee farmers until they were injured.

 Team members also visited Centre Pour Handicapes Physiques (CHP) in Goma.
-The Center has a prosthetic workshop where several bench technicians and one head prosthetist who is International Society for Prosthetic and Orthotics (ISPO) CAT II certified are employed.
-The workshop was well equipped and the hospital Director stated that program produced approximately 30 prosthetic above and below knee limbs per month.
+The Center has a prosthetic workshop where several bench technicians and one head prosthetist who is International Society for Prosthetics and Orthotics (ISPO) CAT II certified are employed.
+The workshop was well equipped and the hospital Director stated that the program produced approximately 30 prosthetic above and below knee limbs per month.
 They did not have the capability to produce upper extremity devices because of lack of training and the cost of components.
-The program had received some support from the ICRC, however their assistance had ended two years ago.
 The prosthetic workshop program is able to continue thanks to the support of the Catholic Franciscan Brothers.
 Amputees are transported to CHP where they are able to stay while they are being fitted for prosthetic devices.
 The limbs and accommodations are provided free of charge.
 The lead prosthetist had a bachelorette degree and had studied in a reputable Tanzania training program where he obtained his CAT II certification.
 He indicated that their greatest need was more training and better quality prosthetic components.
-Components left by ICRC are currently being used, however the inventory is nearly depleted.

 CHP also produced wheelchairs at the facility.
 These chairs were made with bicycle parts and other local materials.
 While wheelchair manufacturing had potential much training was needed in both seating and chair design to improve the quality of the chairs.
 All of the chairs that were seen by the Polus Center delegation had wooden seats without any cushion or padding.
 Seats without proper cushioning can cause pressure sores that can easily lead to serious infection even resulting in death.